Pristiq and Alcohol: Everything You Need to Know

 • Heart attack

 As with all other SNRI antidepressants, many people experience withdrawal symptoms when stopping Pristiq use.
-Consult your doctor before stopping taking Pristiq since the symptoms of withdrawal are reduced by gradually tapering off this medicine.
+Consult your doctor before stopping Pristiq since the symptoms of withdrawal are reduced by gradually tapering off this medicine.

 While these withdrawal symptoms are not life-threatening, they can be pretty unpleasant.